 On the other hand, SmartBiz’s rates for non-SBA loans are lower than many online lenders; plus, SmartBiz offers monthly payment plans, unlike most alternative lenders that insist on weekly payments.
 So if you’re looking for a way to get funding while building business credit, you could do worse than SmartBiz’s non-SBA loans.

 We don’t want to be the bearers of bad news, but all these very nice small-business loans come with fees you should know about.
 The exact fees will depend on the type and amount of the loan you get.

-For 7(a) working capital and debt consolidation loans, SmartBiz adds a referral fee and a packaging fee of up to 2% each.
-You’ll also pay the SBA’s guarantee fee, which ranges from 2% to 3.75%.
+- For 7(a) working capital and debt consolidation loans, SmartBiz says its banks have an application fee of up to $3,000.
+You’ll also pay the SBA’s guarantee fee, which ranges from 1.7% to 2.25%.
+(This fee is temporarily waived until September 2022.)
 Finally, you’ll have closing costs from the bank, which SmartBiz estimates at $450.

-On 7(a) commercial real estate loans, SmartBiz charges referral and packaging fees of up to 0.5% each.
-The SBA’s guarantee fee still amounts to 2% to 3.75% of the loan.
+- On 7(a) commercial real estate loans, you’ll pay a bank application fee of up to $5,000.
+The SBA’s guarantee fee still amounts to 3% to 3.75% of the loan.
 Closing costs on commercial real estate loans run higher, though, with SmartBiz estimating somewhere around $5,000.

 That might sound like a lot of fees, but remember this: you’ll pay SBA guarantee fees and closing costs no matter where you go for your SBA loan.

-As for SmartBiz’s referral and packaging fees, you can think of them like an origination fee—and they’re pretty comparable with the origination fees you’d find elsewhere.
+As for SmartBiz’s bank-network’s application fees, you can think of them like an origination fee—and they’re pretty comparable with the origination fees you’d find elsewhere.